chenliu1993/openapiV3Check/README.md

-1. run main.go
-2. use apisprout and curl the url
+1. use apisprout and run main.go